 The name Tunic derives from the Latin tunica, the basic garment worn by both men and women in Ancient Rome (originally based on earlier Greek garments).

-Types of Tunics
+Types of Medieval Tunics

-- Doublets: Doublets probably originate from military garments.
+Doublets probably originate from military garments.
 They appeared in the middle of the 14th century and were worn under outer garments.
 The cut of a doublet was well-fitted to the body.

 Image Gallery: Tunics in Medieval Manuscripts & Art